-Rainbow Trail is a 0.7 mile moderately trafficked loop trail located near South Lake Tahoe, CA that features a river and is good for all skill levels.
+Rainbow Trail is a 0.7 mile moderately trafficked loop trail located near South Lake Tahoe, California that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until October.

 Great for kids.
 We went in beautiful October so there were big crowds about 10-11am.
 Part of the trail was flooded so you had to go out and back instead of a loop.
 American black bear was nearby.
 Bathrooms at the visitors center.